 #1 Maintain a schedule, rain or shine

-Living in an apartment is a lot more inconvenient for dog parents than living in a house.
+Living in an apartment is much more inconvenient for dog parents than living in a house.

-As soon as you get up, get dressed and take the dog outside.
+Get dressed and take the dog outside as soon as you get up.
 Stick around for a while until you’re sure it doesn’t need to go anymore.

-#2 If you have to leave the dog alone, have a back-up plan at all times
+#2 If you have to leave the dog alone, have a backup plan at all times

-Don’t worry — dogs actually love being inside a crate, as it’s cozy and tight.
-They feel as though that’s “their” space, so they usually don’t mind being left there for a while.
+Don’t worry — dogs love being inside a crate, as it’s cozy and tight.
+They feel that’s “their” space, so they usually don’t mind being left there for a while.

 #3 Keep an eye on the dog and learn how to recognize the signs